navikt/codelabs/kafka-introduction.md

 # Kafka-clients introduction

 ## Overview of the tutorial
-Duration: 5:00
+Duration: 5:00~10:00

-This tutorial shows you how to create a Kafka consumer and producer
+This tutorial shows you how to create a Kafka consumer and -producer using kafka-clients java library

 Prerequisites: